 First I went searching for a fabulous chocolate chocolate chip cookie recipe.
 I tried a few, but absolutely loved the Inside Out Chocolate Chip Cookies by Sally's Baking Addiction.
 This recipe is just a variation on her excellent recipe.

-Chocolate Covered Strawberry Cookie Recipe (printable recipe at the end of the blog post):
+Chocolate Covered Strawberry Cookie Recipe Ingredients:

 - 1.2 cup butter, softened